 Previously Linda lectured for the Department of Geography and Environmental Studies at (UCCS).
 She received a B.B.A. in Marketing with a double major in Political Science from the University of Wisconsin at Madison and a M.A. in Geography and Environmental Studies at UCCS.
 Her thesis focused on measuring institutional sustainability, providing an ecological footprint for the University of Colorado and evaluating its incorporation within curriculum.
 She coordinated the Pikes Peak Sustainable Business Network offering public seminars, a yearly green development conference, and assistance for local businesses to explore the competitive advantage of sustainability strategies.
 Linda was the founding co-president of Students for Environmental Awareness and Sustainability (SEAS) and is a member of the UCCS Campus Sustainability Committee.
 She is an advisory board member for the Association for the Advancement of Sustainability in Higher Education (AASHE), and sits on the Colorado College Sustainability Council.
 Linda has directed and developed curricula for courses with Outward Bound since 1999 with a strong focus on diverse populations, including youth-at-risk, survivors of violence, and non-profit organizational leadership.
 While away from the office, Linda can be found climbing Colorado's mountains, telemark skiing, mountain biking, or backpacking in other countries.

 Prior to joining the UCCS community, Kevin received his B.A. from the University of Colorado in Boulder with a major in Geography.
 He worked for six years with the U.S. Bureau of the Census, helping to develop the TIGER files, the foundation for many digital cartographic databases and geographic information systems today.
 After spending a couple of years traveling around the world, Kevin worked for fifteen years in the computer industry performing mission-critical technical support, computer system engineering and design, and managing a global technical services program.
-In addition to working in the Office of Sustainbility, he is a co-founder of a wind turbine development start-up company and a member of the Colorado Renewable Energy Society (CRES).
-He is an active member of the UCCS Sustainability Committee as well as the campus Climate, Landscape, and Heller Committees.
-He is a STARS Technical Advisor for AASHE and on the Steering Committee of the Pikes Peak Green Cities Coalition (GCC) and the Peak Alliance for a Sustainable Future (PASF) advisory board.
-He has volunteered with the Solar Home Tour, Habitat for Humanity, English as a Second Language (ESL) classes, trail building projects and he provides navigation clinics (map, compass, GPS) to local non-profit groups.
+He is a STARS Technical Advisor for AASHE and a member of the Steering Committee of the Pikes Peak Green Cities Coalition (GCC) and the Peak Alliance for a Sustainable Future (PASF) advisory board.
+He has volunteered with the Solar Home Tour, Habitat for Humanity, English as a Second Language (ESL) classes, trail building projects and he provides free navigation clinics (map, compass, GPS) to local non-profit groups.
 His passions include renewable energy and alternative home-building techniques, such as straw bale and rammed earth.
 He is the co-founder of a wind turbine research and development company, Mariah Energy Development Corporation, that designs and manufactures veritcal-axis wind turbines (VAWTs) internationally.
-When not working, Kevin can usually be found outdoors somewhere mountaineering, mountain biking, kayaking, fly fishing, skiing, or gardening.
+When not working, Kevin can usually be found outdoors somewhere -- mountaineering, cycling, kayaking, fly fishing, skiing, or gardening.
 Inside, he can be found reading about science, history, and philosphy and learning how to be an urban homesteader in the small town where he lives.